 The engineering assessment is the final stage of the linear modelling process.
-It tests the capacity outlook and time-sequential outcomes against the technical benchmarks requirements for of the power system (security, strength, inertia) as well as assessing MLFs to inform new grid connections.
+It tests the capacity outlook and time-sequential outcomes against the technical requirements for the power system (security, strength, inertia) as well as assessing MLFs to inform new grid connections.